Bernard Ramm: Education

 Ramm initially studied chemistry then switched to philosophy of science in preparation for ministry.
 His tertiary education included a B.A.
 (University of Washington), B.D.
 (Eastern Baptist Seminary), M.A. in 1947 & Ph.D in 1950 (University of Southern California).
 He undertook additional studies at the University of Pennsylvania, the University of Basel, Switzerland (1957–1958 academic year with Karl Barth), and the Near Eastern School of Theology, Beirut, Lebanon.

 Career

 His academic teaching career began in 1943, when he joined the faculty at the Bible Institute of Los Angeles (now Biola University, La Mirada, California).
 He became Professor of Philosophy at Bethel College and Seminary, and then Professor of Religion at Baylor University, Texas.
 He briefly taught at Eastern Baptist Theological Seminary in Philadelphia.
 Most of his academic teaching took place at the American Baptist Seminary of the West at Covina, California, where he taught 1958–74 and again 1978-86.
-At that seminary he held the post of Professor of Systematic Theology.
+At that seminary he held the post of Pearl Rawlings Hamilton Professor of Christian Theology.